 - Licensure at the Paramedic level (no general education coursework.)

 Financial aid eligibility requires individuals to be accepted to and enrolled in a program of study; therefore, if you require financial aid to pay your tuition and fees you must apply for the certificate or degree EMS program (even if you plan only to take the licensure classes without seeking program completion).
+Since EMT is a prerequisite for both the certificate and the associate degree program, students seeking financial aid in order to take that introductory licensing course should consult the Admissions or Financial Aid Office for clarification and advice.

 Required Application Documentation